kuzzleio/documentation-old/src/sdk-reference/collection/search.md

 When processing a large number of documents (i.e. more than 1000), using `search` is not always the best option.

 Pagination of results can be done by using the from and size but the cost becomes prohibitive when deep pagination is reached.
-In fact, Elasticsearch, Kuzzle Backend's embedded database, limits results to 10,000 records by default.
+In fact, Elasticsearch, Kuzzle's embedded database, limits results to 10,000 records by default.

 Instead, the recommended way to process a large number of documents is to use [`Collection.scroll`]({{ site_base_path }}sdk-reference/collection/scroll/) or, easier, [`SearchResult.fetchNext`]({{ site_base_path }}sdk-reference/search-result/fetch-next).